m-cain/mnemo/memory-bank/activeContext.md

 ## Recent Changes

+- Implemented inventory visualizations with Recharts:

+  - Created four chart types for inventory analytics:
+    - Item type distribution (pie chart)
+    - Location distribution (pie chart)
+    - Top 10 items by quantity (bar chart)
+    - Low stock items visualization (bar chart)
+  - Designed responsive chart components with proper loading and empty states
+  - Enhanced the Dashboard page with visualization components
+  - Added home selection filtering for the charts
+  - Improved the overall dashboard organization and layout
+  - Created reusable chart components that can be used across the application
+  - Added recent items list to the dashboard

 - Extended form validation to authentication forms:

   - Created Zod validation schemas for login and registration forms